fehler/scratch/trust/trust.md

 <!-- 530 Words in last article. ~265 X 2 -->

-/*

-Content here is in progress…

-Kick off with some context about the importance of trust as a commodity in business.
-Maybe a quote by Drucker?

-Stress the benefits of an open, honest and transparent culture, which pays off is in the long term.

-End this section on Facebook…?
-(It contextualises the image.)

-*/
+Whatever you’re selling – be it a product or service – there’s one commodity in business that changes hands, whether money is involved or not: trust.

+Whether you’re working on a client project that involves confidential information or gathering your customer’s intimate personal details within a SaaS product, it’s important that you keep the bond of trust between business and customer sacred.

+Over the last year, we’ve witnessed a number of high profile cases where the bond of trust between business and customer has been handled without the respect it deserves.

 Facebook’s launch of Portal – and the subsequent backlash the product received on social media – is evidence of how a breach of trust can erode brand loyalty in a manner that can rapidly spiral out of control.
 Why?
 Because the business abused the trust of its customers.

-Facebook’s handling of the Cambridge Analytica scandal – particularly the reticence of Mark Zuckerberg, Facebook’s CEO to step up and accept some responsibility – eroded trust in the brand.
+Facebook’s handling of the Cambridge Analytica scandal – particularly the reticence of Mark Zuckerberg, Facebook’s CEO, to step up and accept some responsibility – significantly eroded trust in the brand.

 This, compounded with earlier reports that Zuckerberg had branded Facebook’s customers, “dumb f_cks,” for trusting the business with their data (http://bit.ly/fbdumbfucks), added up to a culture of disregard and – as these things have a habit of doing – came back to haunt the business.
-Facebook, of course, is not alone….
+Facebook, of course, is not alone.

 Google Minus